swertz/ttbar_effth_delphes/README.md

 The code consists of:

 1) plots:
-Quick and dirty code to produce not too ugly plots from config files.
+Quick and dirty code to produce not too ugly plots from config files (to be updated).

 2) MG interference patches:
 A collection of patches to